metadatacenter/cedar-template-builder-for-gsheet/README.md

 ## Initial Setup

+Follow this instruction to set up the environment variables and initialize the tool for the first time.

 1. Select **Extensions > Apps Script** and navigate to **Project Settings**.
 Scroll down to locate **Script Properties**.

    <img width="550" alt="Screenshot 2024-12-03 at 3 30 54 PM" src="https://github.com/user-attachments/assets/7ec418f1-d5de-4790-ac3b-6d0087aa2f31">

 2. Add the following properties and their values.